Biblical Theology

 Listen to this article

-Consequences and Repentance:As a result of David’s sin, God sent the prophet Gad to deliver a message of judgment and offer three possible punishments from which David had to choose (2 Samuel 24:10).
-David repented and chose a three‑day pestilence that brought significant loss and death to the nation (2 Samuel 24:15).
-However, God showed mercy by stopping the plague before it consumed all the people.
+Because of David’s sin, God sent the prophet Gad to deliver a message of judgment and to present three possible punishments from which David had to choose (2 Samuel 24:10).
+David repented and selected a three‑day pestilence, which caused great loss and death (2 Samuel 24:15).
+Yet God’s mercy was evident when He halted the plague before it consumed the whole people.

 Share this: